The Ringling Estate Interior

 Immediately behind the dining room is the butler’s pantry (measuring approximately 13′ x 5’7″).
 It is furnished with cupboards and a countertop.
 The cupboards below the counter are closed and painted, while those above have glazed doors.
 At the eastern end, there is a slender window, and a metal bar sink with a marble counter is laid into the adjoining countertop.
 At the west end is a large walk-in cupboard.
 It was originally zinc lined and used as an icebox; the metal has been removed and now it serves as a broom closet.
 A painted paneled swing door with a single glazed pane leads from the pantry to the kitchen (14* x 12′).
 A large arched opening leads to an attached breakfast room (14′ x 10′) on the north side of the house.
 Although the woodwork and structure of the kitchen are original, the room has been altered over time.
 A second walk-in cupboard is located on the west wall and next to it is the door leading to the service hall and elevator. by the main stairs in the main hall, or from the back service door.
 In addition to the elevator, the service hall contains a second set of stairs.
 They are in dark oak with a molded newel and give access to the service hall above.

 The hall itself is paneled in oak to a height of seven feet; the doors are also of oak.
 Above the paneling by the kitchen door is a fire hose fitting and control wheel (the canvas hose has been removed).
 The house has undergone few structural changes since its construction.
 The exception was the installation of an Otis elevator 1917-1918.
 It was put in because of the illness of the second owner, Henry Ringling Sr. (Charles’ younger brother).
 The lift’s installation involved halving the original size of the main and second story service halls and the construction of a tower to house the I-beams and upper machinery to support the elevator’s weight.
 The elevator runs in an encased shaft.
 The machinery is in an enclosed space below in the basement.
 The original Otis control panel is still in use.
 The cage, with a carrying weight of 500 pounds, is of black painted steel.
 The occupants are protected by a sliding grille door, also in steel, which must be shut to provide contact before the elevator can be started by push buttons on the outside or inside on a wooden panel.
-Although it occasionally shows signs of aging, the elevator normally runs well.
-Because it does not conform to modern building codes, the elevator is not available for public use.
+The elevator has stopped working, although is still intact, and is being used as a closet right now.